 Health and immunizations are monitored to meet the basic requirements of clinical affiliations and to assist in the maintenance of physical and emotional health necessary to meet the demands of the curriculum.
-Any preexisting health problems must be brought to the attention of the Executive Director of Nursing.
-These problems remain the responsibility of the student and/or parents or guardians and may not interfere with the goals of the program.
+Any preexisting health issues must be brought to the attention of the Executive Director of Nursing.
+These health issues remain the responsibility of the student and/or parents or guardians and may not interfere with the goals of the program.

-ALL information must be submitted to the nursing office by August 1st.
-A grade penalty will be applied if all health and clinical requirements are not received by that date.
+ALL information (with the exception of criminal background checks) for sophomore nursing majors must be submitted to the nursing office by July 1.
+For junior and senior nursing majors the information must be submitted to the nursing office by August 1st.
+A grade penalty will be applied if all health and clinical requirements are not received by the required date.
 For every week that a student is non-compliant with healthcare requirements, 5 points will be taken off of the first nursing exam grade.
 If an individual is late the second week, an additional 5 points will be deducted, and so forth.

-Sophomores For #2-6, healthcare providers must use form 31-b.frm.
-No other forms will be accepted.
-This form can be found on the nursing web page under "Current Student Resources".

-- 1. Criminal background check (annual requirement) - 2.
-Annual TB (Mantoux) test - 3.
-Two doses of MMR vaccine. - Two doses of Varicella vaccine or date of disease AND Varicella Titer results. - If titer is negative re-immunization is required with follow-up titer. - 5.
-Three doses of Hepatitis B vaccine AND Hepatitis B Titer results.
-If titer is negative re-immunization is required with follow-up titer. - 6.
-Tdap (tetanus/diphtheria/pertussis) within 10 years - 7.
-Current CPR Certification By August 1st of the Sophomore year, nursing majors must provide evidence of completion of a CPR course for health care providers approved by the American Heart Association (level C), the American Red Cross CPR for Professional Rescuers, or the American Safety & Health Institute (ASHI) CPR Pro for Healthcare Professionals.
-Please note: online programs that do not include the hands-on component will not be approved. - 8.
+Sophomores

+1. Criminal background check (instructions will be sent separately after July 1 and therefore will not be due until August 1).
+In addition, some students will required to complete a NH Criminal Background check depending on their placements.

+For the following requirements please use form 19-b.frm

+- 2. Annual TB (Mantoux) test

+- 3. Two doses of MMR vaccine.

+- Two doses of Varicella vaccine or date of disease AND documentation of positive Varicella Titer results.

+If titer is negative re-immunization is required with follow-up titer.

+Three doses of Hepatitis B vaccine AND documentation of positive Hepatitis B Titer results.

+If titer is negative re-immunization is required with follow-up titer.

+- 6. Tdap (tetanus/diphtheria/pertussis) within 10 years - 7.
+Current CPR Certification - 8.
 Copy of Health Insurance Card (front and back) - 9.
-Flu shot (due by October 30th, generally not available prior to September for the upcoming flu season).
-Nasal flu vaccine is not acceptable.
+Flu shot (due in October, a specific date will be sent via email from the Program Coordinator.
+(The flu shot is generally not available prior to September for the upcoming flu season).
+Nasal flu vaccine is not acceptable